PascalPolygon/stm32_bitbang_i2c/README.md

 For your SDA pin: **SW_I2C_SDA**

-The pins should be Open Drain and pulled-up.
+The pins should be Open Drain and Pulled-up.